nnirror/wax/README.md

 ## clock_divider
 Returns metronomic subdivisions of `root click time (ms)`.
 Each outlet runs at a different, increasingly faster speed.

+## comb
+Applies a comb filter effect to the input signal.
+The `feed fwd` and `feed back` inputs expect a range of floats 0 - 1.

 ## comment
 Stores text in the workspace which can be saved and loaded as part of system presets.